placerda/architecture-center/docs/solution-ideas/articles/secure-ml-architecture-fsi-content.md

 9. The customer VNet for Azure ML can also communicate with other VNets through peering.
 For example, it is essential to securely connect to a Data Lake storage to use the data from different layers: bronze, silver, and gold, when developing ML models.

 10. A secure Databricks environment can also be used along with the other services to provide more data processing capabilities using the Spark engine.
 Users can also leverage this integration to monitor Azure Databricks runs, register models, and deploy them in Azure Machine Learning.
-More details about this approach can be found on this [repo](https://github.com/Azure-Samples/aml-adb-managed-endpoints).
+An example of this approach can be found in this [repo](https://github.com/Azure-Samples/aml-adb-managed-endpoints).

 ### Components